-For the counterparty risk module the insurance company must first differentiate between type 1 (may not be diversified and the counterparty is likely to be rated) exposures and type 2 (usually diversified and the counterparty is unlikely to be rated) exposures.
+For the counterparty risk module the calculation approach is similar, but the insurance company must first differentiate between type 1 (may not be diversified and the counterparty is likely to be rated) and type 2 (usually diversified and the counterparty is unlikely to be rated) exposures.
 Different detailed approaches are specified for the determination of the SCR for each type of exposure, which are then combined using a given formula.